Mesenteric venous thrombosisMVT

 Less often, the clot is removed with a type of surgery called thrombectomy.

-How well you do depends on the cause of the thrombosis.
+Outlook depends on the cause of the thrombosis and any damage to the intestine.
 Getting treatment for the cause before the intestine has died can result in a good recovery.

 When to Contact a Medical Professional

 Call your health care provider if you have severe or repeated episodes of abdominal pain.

 Acosta S, Björck M. Mesentric vascular disease.
 In: Cronenwett JL, Johnston KW, eds.
 Rutherford's Vascular Surgery.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 154.

 Brandt LJ, Feuerstadt P. Intestinal ischemia.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fortran's Gastrointestinal and Liver Disease.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 118.